 The U.S. sprinter hopes that someone will soon beat Bolt, the Olympic 2008 and 2012 triple champion, and “puts him in his place.”

 “Until someone beats him, puts him in his place, he is going to continue to do what he wants to do.”

 Meanwhile, Bolt’s American rival Justin Gatlin, who finished behind the Jamaican in both the 100m and 200m at the IAAF World Championships in Beijing, last summer, also commented.

 Gatlin said: “He is Usain, so we’re going to see his face in Rio one way or another.
-When you command a certain power in track and field, sometimes you get to exercise it.

 “He is injured and he has a medical pass.
 That is what his country does.
 Our country doesn’t do that.